salesh/road-of-valuable-resources/README.md

 ### Resources

 #### Video
-* [YouTube - Things every developer absolutely, positively needs to know about database indexing - Kai Sassnowski ](https://youtu.be/HubezKbFL7E)
+* 🎥[YouTube - Things every developer absolutely, positively needs to know about database indexing - Kai Sassnowski ](https://youtu.be/HubezKbFL7E)
-* [YouTube - What the heck is the event loop anyway? | Philip Roberts | JSConf EU ](https://youtu.be/8aGhZQkoFbQ)
+* 🎥[YouTube - What the heck is the event loop anyway? | Philip Roberts | JSConf EU ](https://youtu.be/8aGhZQkoFbQ)
-* [YouTube - Mastering Chaos - A Netflix Guide to Microservices ](https://youtu.be/CZ3wIuvmHeM)
+* 🎥[YouTube - Mastering Chaos - A Netflix Guide to Microservices ](https://youtu.be/CZ3wIuvmHeM)
-* [YouTube - Jake Archibald: In The Loop - JSConf.Asia
+* 🎥[YouTube - Jake Archibald: In The Loop - JSConf.Asia
 ](https://youtu.be/cCOL7MC4Pl0)

 #### Books